scisjustin/cessay-admin/README.md

+# I am no more working on this project.
+Also, any Cessay projects are NOT supported.

 # cessay
 Cessay is a streamlit web-service for submitting an essay file made with text.
 Cessay can create a .docx file with text.
 We have used pydocx library to create the .docx file.